-- Prepare a potting mix at home by combining an equal part of peat moss, perlite, coarse sand, and humus.
-There is no need to add fertilizers or compost.
-Alternatively, you can choose African Violet Soil Mix.
+- Prepare a moist potting mix by combining equal parts of peat moss, organic perlite, coarse sand, and orchid bark.

-- Make small holes about half an inch using your finger to fit into the cuttings.
+- Prepare small holes an inch deep using chopsticks in the soil and place the cuttings.

-Quick Tip: If you see mold growth on the potting mix, which means excessive humidity, immediately remove any covering from the top and expose the cutting to fresh air.
+If you see mold growth on the potting mix, immediately remove covering from the top and expose the cutting to fresh air.

 3. Propagating in Water